Equities rally, dollar falls as inflation concerns grow

-NEW YORK (Reuters) -Global equities gained on Monday while the dollar traded near four-month lows against major currencies as investors eye upcoming U.S. inflation readings for guidance on monetary policy.
+NEW YORK (Reuters) -Global equity markets gained on Monday while the dollar traded near four-month lows against major currencies as investors eye upcoming U.S. inflation readings for guidance on monetary policy.

-Market participants were gearing up for the U.S. personal consumption data on Thursday, the Federal Reserve’s preferred inflation measure, and a potential tapering of asset purchases in the face of strong economic data.
+Market participants were gearing up for U.S. personal consumption data - the Federal Reserve’s preferred inflation measure - on Thursday, and a potential tapering of asset purchases in the face of strong economic data.

 “The market is taking a deep breath and is coming to terms with inflation,” said Thomas Hayes, managing member at Great Hill Capital in New York.

 Overnight in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan dipped 0.1% in slow trade.
-Japan’s Nikkei added 0.2% and Chinese blue chips 0.4%.
+Japan’s Nikkei added 0.2% and Chinese blue chips edged up 0.4%.

 After the strong growth shown by Friday’s surveys of the global services sectors, all eyes will be on U.S. personal consumption and inflation figures this week.